matutosi/biodiv/man/howtouse.md

 A large species list is assumed to be 1000 species or more in size.
 It is useful to register all species that are likely to occur, although they occur infrequently.
 In other words, it is better to register a list of all species in the country or region where you investigate.
-Only one species list can be registered, and the file must be reloaded to switch between species.
+Only one species list can be registered, and the file must be reloaded to switch.
 The list of registered species is not displayed on the screen when it is only loaded.
 A list of species that match the search in the text box will be displayed.
 Selecting a species displayed allows you to enter it as occurrence data.